SteveLauC/Notes/database/Database_System_Concepts/Ch16_Query_Optimization.md

 5. The textbook says:

-   > The join cost formulae taht we saw in Chapter 15 can be used with appropriate
+   > The join cost formulae that we saw in Chapter 15 can be used with appropriate
    > modifications to ignore the cost of reading the input relations.

-   I don't quite understand because the cost analysis introduced in Chapter 15 primarly and almost only covers the cost of the I/O (block transfer + seek)
+   I don't quite understand because the cost analysis introduced in Chapter 15 primarily and almost only covers the cost of the I/O (block transfer + seek)

 6. Time complexity $ O(3^n) $